A CSF leak is an escape of the fluid that surrounds the brain and spinal cord. This fluid is called the cerebrospinal fluid (CSF).

 Depending on the cause of the leak, many symptoms improve on their own after a few days.
 Complete bed rest for several days is usually recommended.
 Drinking more fluids, especially drinks with caffeine, can help slow or stop the leak and may help with headache pain.

-Headache may be treated with pain relievers and fluids.
-If the headache lasts longer than a week after a lumbar puncture, a procedure may be done to block the hole that may be leaking fluid.
+Your headache may be treated with pain relievers and fluids.
+If your headache lasts longer than a week after a lumbar puncture, a procedure may be done to block the hole that may be leaking fluid.
 This is called a blood patch, because a blood clot can be used to seal the leak.
 In most cases, this makes symptoms go away.
-In rare cases, surgery is needed to repair the tear in the dura and stop the headache.
+In rare cases, surgery is needed to repair the tear in the dura and stop your headache.

-If symptoms of infection (fever, chills, change in mental status) are present, they need to be treated with antibiotics.
+If symptoms of infection (fever, chills, change in mental status) are present, treatment with antibiotics will likely be needed.

 Outlook (Prognosis)